DxPtl01/ITAutomation/README.md

 # ITAutomation
-I am editing the README file.
-Adding some more details about the project description.
+#Automating Real-World Tasks with Python

+It's one of the module of the capstone project under the Professional certification.